Often thought of as a wild plant, dog rose has many health benefits that help cure many ailments.

 In Sweden, rose hip soup is a dessert usually served with cream, milk and vanilla ice cream.

-In Chechenia, rose hip tea is a culinary staple food.
+Chechen know rose hip tea very well: it is a culinary staple food.

 - As for medical use, dog rose berries, which are a bit tangy, is said to contain 20 times more vitamin C than an orange!